NSAPH/National-Causal-Analysis/Confounders/census/readme.md

 1st: The variables which are spread out across multiple files are combined in to a single file.
 The layout files and the varibles within them are indicated in `census_list.yml`. `read_census_data.R` is the code which creates the initial dataset.
-As the source is census dataset data points are located at zctas rather than zipcodes.
+As the source is census dataset, data points are located at zctas rather than zipcodes.
 Years without assosciated files are included as missing data.